 Most old-growth hardwoods have been curing for decades, giving them unmatched strength and density.
 This rare wood is nearly extinct and in high demand for its resistance to weather, bugs and physical damage.
 Because of over deforestation, deconstruction is the only way to acquire old-growth lumber.

 The quality of reclaimed lumber plays an important role in pricing.
 We thoroughly examine every board we salvage through quality assurance tests; looking for rot, termites, harmful chemicals and other oddities.
 If the wood passes our QA, we itemize on-site, prioritizing the quality of the wood first and foremost and separating them into these categories.

 Everyone!
 (OK, maybe that’s just our wishful thinking)

-Reclaimed lumber has exploded in popularity in recent years due to the rise of government sanctions, modern architectural styles and environmental awareness.
+Reclaimed lumber has exploded in popularity in recent years due to the rise of government sanctions, modern architectural styles, and environmental awareness.

 New regulations in 2015 require construction companies to significantly increase their use of sustainable materials, paving the way for the reclaim industry.
-Elegant accent walls and flooring built from vintage lumber is popular in everything from modern restaurants to offices and homes.
+Elegant accent walls and flooring built from vintage lumber are popular in everything from modern restaurants to offices and homes.
 Furthermore, salvaged wood is a completely green and sustainable building material that is stronger than any modern lumber.

-Finding high quality reclaimed wood used to be a difficult and time consuming task, often only available to select buyers.
+Finding high quality reclaimed wood used to be a difficult and time-consuming task, often only available to select buyers.
 But that’s all changed with the power of the internet.